 The mainstay of treatment is prevention.
 Box 3 identifies those at risk of re-feeding syndrome.
 Obviously the key is to avoid fasting a malnourished person, but that should have been pretty obvious already.

 Aside from prevention, the mainstay of treatment is to start feeds very slowly.
 Generally this means 50% or less of the needed food intake with slow increase in rate if no problems are found.
 This is reflected in the traditional advice to break a fast gently.
 This is more important the longer the duration of the fasting period.
 We have often seen people who eat too much as soon as the fasting period is over.
 Most complain that the food gives them a stomach-ache, but this usually passes quite quickly.
 I’ve never seen or treated re-feeding syndrome personally, and I hope never to need to.

 There were some differences in the fasting done by Blaine and the ones use at IDM.
 First, it was a water only fast.
 Generally, we only use those in severe cases.
 We allow the use of bone broth during fasts, which is not technically a fast, but provides phosphorus and other proteins and electrolytes.
 This reduces the chances of developing the refeeding syndrome.

 Second, you can see that Blaine is suspended in a Plexiglas box for the duration of his fast.
 He is not able to do any of his usual activities and does not even stand up for 44 days.
 This is far more than a fast.
 His muscles and bones will actually develop significant atrophy during that period.
 He was losing far more than fat.
-He lost significant lean weight – muscle and bone, but this was NOT due to fasting.
-It was due to being cooped up in a box for 44 days.
+He lost significant lean weight – muscle and bone, but this likely mostly due to being cooped up in a box for 44 days.
 That is not recommended for anybody.